aleshaleksey/TGWM/README.md

 # TGWM (Tales of the Great White Moose)[<img src="https://api.travis-ci.org/aleshaleksey/TGWM.svg?branch=master">](https://travis-ci.org/aleshaleksey/TGWM)

-**NB:** Currently compiles (but not with travis) and runs with rust-1.28.0.
-Compiles and crashes before event loop is build with rust-1.31.1.
+**NB:** Currently compiles.
+Should compile and run on both 1.28.0 and 1.31.1 if the Cargo.lock files are deleted.

 A flat RPG written in rust as an etude in using the language.